Image credits: Gidley (1913) and Dr. Philip Gingerich for posting the image on his whale research site. Click image to enlarge.

 Basilosaurus cetoides, the Alabama State Fossil

 Basilosaurus cetoides is an extinct whale from the Eocene period.
 Basilosaur means King of Lizards, but after staff at the Philadelphia Academy of Natural Sciences studied the skeleton, they realized this was not a lizard, but a meat eating member of the whale family, so it was renamed zeuglodon (Genus Basilosaurus).
-Fossils from this whale are abundant in Alabama and Louisana.
+Fossils from this whale are abundant in Alabama and Louisiana.
 Several zeuglodon skeletons have been found here, including one found in south Alabama in 1982, which is currently on display at the McWane Science Center in Birmingham, Alabama.
 An earlier find was sent to the Smithsonian Institution in Washington, DC.
 According to the Alabama State Archives, these are the two most complete Basilosaurus cetoides skeletons ever found.
 Dr. Philip Gingerich has done extensive research on the origin and early evolution of whales (Cetacea).
 His website provides a great overview of current research, pictures from his field work in Egypt, and a listing of publications discussing fossil whales.

 Code of Alabama